Becoming A DOT

 The above listed providers must meet the following criteria:

-• Possess a valid medical license, certificate or registration in the jurisdiction where they will perform these examinations
+• Possess a valid and current medical license, certificate or registration in the jurisdiction where they will perform these examinations, in accordance with applicable state laws and regulations

 • Complete our accredited NRCME training course and obtain a Certificate of Completion